Peanut Butter Oatmeal Cookies

 - 1 large egg

 - 3/4 cup chocolate chips and/or peanut butter chips divided

-Preheat oven to 350°F. Line two baking sheets with silicone liners or parchment paper.
+Preheat oven to 350°F. Line two baking sheets with parchment paper.

 In a large bowl, combine flour, baking soda, salt, and oats.
 Set aside.

 In a large bowl, with a hand mixer or stand mixer fitted with the paddle attachment, beat butter and peanut butter until smooth.
 Add both sugars and beat until combined.
 Beat in egg and vanilla, scraping the sides of the bowl as needed.
 Add flour mixture and mix on low speed until thoroughly combined.
 Stir in 1/2 cup chocolate/peanut butter chips, reserving the rest to add on top of the cookies.